-We list all mooring providers free of charge on our website, www.canalrivertrust.org.uk The searchable database displays a detailed description of the mooring and whether there are current vacancies for long term mooring customers.
+We list all mooring providers free of charge on our website.
+The searchable database displays a detailed description of the mooring and whether there are current vacancies for long term mooring customers.
 We will also publish news and special events information supplied by mooring operators.

 An off-line mooring scheme is likely to require periodic dredging, potentially every 10 years depending upon the design of the marina and the sediment levels in the adjoining waterway.
 Mooring schemes on river navigations are likely to experience greater siltation due to the flows of water.
 The need to dredge will have cost implications particularly related to disposal of the arisings.